 We've had several requests for organic wine.
 The 4 we are getting are boutique, fabulous examples of French wines.
 An Alsace Riesling, 2 red Bordeaux blends, and a rend blend from the Languedoc.

+So what's the deal with ORGANIC WINE ?
 The information below is from our organic wine importer, and The Biodynamic Farming Association of the United Kingdom, respectively.

 Organic farming has generally accepted practices around the world and in its simplest form, is very similar from country to country.
 All practice Earth-friendly farming techniques and respect the very inherent relationship with nature and the Earth.
 They are free of pesticides, herbicides, chemical fertilizers and other synthetic chemicals.